-Green & Serene Lalbagh Gardens, Bengaluru, Karnataka, India
+Green and Serene Lalbagh Botanical Gardens, Bengaluru, Karnataka, India

 I was happy to note that both destinations surpassed my expectations and left me with fond memories.